 3. Did you sign a consent form, have clinical photographs taken, given post-care instructions and a follow-up appointment?

 (Can’t say you did?
-Facial Cosmetic Injections are actually a medical procedure that should follow basic medical protocols!)
+Facial cosmetic injection treatments are actually a medical procedure that should follow basic medical protocols!)

 4. Was your injector a Doctor or a Nurse?